rsuchecki/yakat/README.md

 java -jar dist/yakat.jar

 Usage: java -jar yakat.jar <module>
- modules:
+k-mer based modules
-  k-mer based utils
+  kextend       : extend k-mers to unambiguous contigs or extend input "seed" sequences only snpmers       : given parental SNPs (e.g. from LNISKS), corresponding FASTA sequences and sets of k-mers,
-    kextend       : extend k-mers to unambiguous contigs or extend input "seed" sequences only snpmers       : given parental SNPs (e.g. from LNISKS), corresponding FASTA sequences and sets of k-mers, call offspring genotypes by overlapping their k-mers with parental SNP sequences freqmers      : given a set of sequences and set(s) of k-mers report k-mer coverage and frequency for the input sequences kmatch        : match/filter/bait FAST(A|Q) sequences based on contained k-mers (or lack thereof) seedmers      : [PROTOTYPE] given seed seequences interrogare sets of k-mers to genotype presumed mutations at positions k bases from the seed edges
+                  call offspring genotypes by overlapping their k-mers with parental SNP sequences freqmers      : given a set of sequences and set(s) of k-mers report k-mer coverage and frequency for the input sequences kmatch        : match/filter/bait FAST(A|Q) sequences based on contained k-mers (or lack thereof) seedmers      : [PROTOTYPE] given seed seequences interrogare sets of k-mers to genotype presumed mutations at positions k bases from the seed edges

-  FASTQ processing utils:
+FASTQ processing modules:
   idmatch       : match FASTQ records by id split         : split FASTQ GBS/ddRAD reads by barcodes, trim barcodes and adapters

-  MPILEUP processing utils:
+MPILEUP processing modules:
   pileupstats   : extract some stats from (m)pileup pmpileup      : count and call bases from (m)pileup

-  HMMER, VSEARCH output post-processing utils:
+HMMER, VSEARCH output post-processing modules: hmmerdoms     : Process and group domain-hits from HMMER vclusters     : call variants from VSEARCH clustering msa output

-    hmmerdoms     : Process and group domain-hits from HMMER vclusters     : call variants from VSEARCH clustering msa output
+Miscellaneous modules:

-  Miscellaneous utils:
+  allorfs       : Identify and extract all (longest) ORFs from a genome kexpress      : [UNTESTED] Calculate expresion values (TPM) from read counts
-    allorfs       : Identify and extract all (longest) ORFs from a genome kexpress      : [UNTESTED] Calculate expresion values (TPM) from read counts and (not quite) GFF description of features
+                    and (not quite) GFF description of features

 Info:
   version       : print the version and exit
 ```

 As you can see, not everything k-mer based, additional, deprecated modules are still lurking in the code.